Smiling woman and colleagues clapping in a meeting room.

 The broader implications

-Besides ageism in the workplace being a key priority for respondents in Malaysia, the report also revealed that workplaces in Malaysia struggle with inclusion:
+Besides ageism in the workplace being a key priority for respondents, the report also revealed that workplaces in Malaysia struggle with inclusion:

 These perceptions highlight the need for comprehensive DE&I strategies that address not just age but all forms of diversity and inclusion.